Telios-org/telios-docs/telios/docs/email.md

 :::note

-When sending an email with a mix of recipents with Telios and external mailboxes, the email will still be delivered as plain text to the API server and delivered to all Telios recipients as an [incoming external email](email#external-emails).
+When sending an email with a mix of recipients with Telios and external mailboxes, the email will still be delivered as plain text to the API server and delivered to all Telios recipients as an [incoming external email](email#external-emails).

 :::